PARENTING TODDLERS

 The good thing is- there ARE ways to travel with kids nowadays that can make things much easier, and so I’ve compiled a list below of all the logistics we’ve planned for and services we’re utilizing – in case it can help save another mama a few headaches when planning her family’s travel in the future!

-First thing’s first – transportation.
 Eric and I disagree on this, but I think it’s easiest to bring our stroller.
 Please comment below if you also disagree – I still have time to change my mind – haha!
-Scottie’s infant car seat clicks right into the stroller so we can push her through the airpot in that, have storage underneath for additional bags, and Shep can ride on the piggyback ride along board that also clicks into it if he doesn’t want to walk or if we’re in a hurry (which I can guarantee you, we will be at some point).
+Our daughter’s infant car seat clicks right into the stroller so we can push her through the airpot in that, have storage underneath for additional bags, and Shep can ride on the piggyback ride along board that also clicks into it if he doesn’t want to walk or if we’re in a hurry (which I can guarantee you, we will be at some point).
 Scottie’s car seat and stroller can both be checked plane side at no charge, which should be super easy.
 From there, I’ll bring my baby carrier as a back up.
 FYI: On most airlines, families can pack a diaper bag AND a breast pump bag+cooler with milk, and neither count toward your carry on bag allotment.
 Read up on your TSA rights before traveling here and on your airline’s website for their specific policies.

 Once we land, I’ve arranged a car service to pick us up from the airport and take us to the place we’re staying.
-The car service company also provides car seat rentals, so Shep’s carseat will be all ready to go when they pick us up (and then we’ll have Scottie’s car seat with us).
+The car service company also provides car seat rentals, so our son’s carseat will be all ready to go when they pick us up (and then we’ll have our daughter’s car seat with us).
 This was much more affordable than renting a car for the entire trip, and they’ll also take us back at the end of our trip.
 All I did was google and use Trip Advisor to find a reputable company and booked it a few weeks in advance (along with triple confirming the car seat rental add-on).

 As far as what we need for the baby once we’re there, I used the service BabyQuip to rent a pack and play, black out shades, baby monitors, and a baby bouncer – which will all be delivered and set up upon our arrival.
 I have used this company in the past when we’ve traveled and it’s awesome.
 It’s basically like Uber but it’s (mostly) moms who rent out, deliver, and clean baby stuff for travelers so you don’t have to bring everything under the sun.
 I found a gal who had what we needed and then was able to book it really easily and securely through the site.
 They have everything from full sized cribs, high chairs, beach toys, step stools, you name it – they probably have it.
 Makes traveling with kids WAY easier.
 (Mamas – this is also a great way to make side income if you’re interested in being the one renting things out!
 Grandmas – if you have grandkids coming to visit, this is also a great option so your daughter or son doesn’t have to bring every little thing every time!)
 Can find out more or book directly here.